pilotmoon/PopClip-Extensions/README.md

 ### Previewing text-based and symbols icons

-The [IconPreview.popclipextz](https://github.com/pilotmoon/PopClip-Extensions/blob/master/extensions/IconPreview.popclipextz) extension will display the icon for a text string you select.
+The extension [IconPreview.popclipextz](https://github.com/pilotmoon/PopClip-Extensions/blob/master/extensions/IconPreview.popclipextz?raw=true) in this repo will display the icon for a text string you select.

 ## The Config file structure